simonmichael/hledger/MANUAL.markdown

     !include other/file.journal

+The `!include` directive may only be used in journal files, and currently it may only include other journal files (eg, not timelog files.)

 #### Set parent account

 You can specify a default parent account in a section of the journal with